remram44/taguette/paper.md

 # Summary

 Taguette is a free and open-source computer-assisted qualitative data analysis software (CAQDAS) [@caqdas].
-CAQDAS software help researchers using qualitative methods to organize, annotate, collaborate on, analyze, and visualize their work.
+CAQDAS software helps researchers using qualitative methods to organize, annotate, collaborate on, analyze, and visualize their work.
 Qualitative methods are used in a wide range of fields, such as anthropology, education, nursing, psychology, sociology, and marketing.
 Qualitative data has a similarly wide range: interviews, focus groups, ethnographies, and more.

 # Statement of Need